-Similar to SSDs, the master control used by external SSDs are of excellent quality.
-On the other hand, the master control of USB is worst than external SSD.
+Similar to SSDs, the master control used by external SSDs is of excellent quality.
+On the other hand, the master control of the USB is worst than external SSD.

 The external SSDs generally use multi-channel mode to read and write memory.
 It enables master control to manage various memory chips parallel through various channels (similar to RAID 0).
 With the help of SSD master control, SSDs could increase up to 4 or even eight parallel channels.
 While flash drive master control can only bear parallel channels up to 1 or 2.

-Furthermore, there are certain technologies that the main control of the flash drive is missing, which directly affect the lifespan and performance of the USB.
+Furthermore, there are certain technologies that the main control of the flash drive is missing, which directly affects the lifespan and performance of the USB.